gorda/istio.io/content/en/blog/2019/announcing-istio-client-go/index.md

 You can find a more in-depth example [here](https://github.com/istio/client-go/blob/{{< source_branch_name >}}/cmd/example/client.go).

-## Useful tools created for generating Istio client-go
+## Useful tools created for generating Istio client-go{#useful-tools-created-for-generating-Istio-client-go}

 If you're wondering why it took so long or why was it difficult to generate this client set, this section is for you.
 In Istio, we use